GregFinzer/Compare-Net-Objects/Readme.md

 * Custom Collections with Non-Integer Indexers cannot be compared.
 * Private properties and fields cannot be compared for .NET Core 1.3.
 They are allowed to be compared in .NET Core 2.0 and higher.
 * When ignoring the collection order, the collection matching spec must be a property on the class.
 It cannot be a field or a property  on a child or parent class.
 The property has to be a simple type.
 * COM Objects are not compared.
-To compare COM objects wrap their properties in a .NET Object.
-See:  https://stackoverflow.com/questions/9735394/reflection-on-com-interop-objects
+To compare COM objects wrap their properties in a .NET Object or create a <a href="https://github.com/GregFinzer/Compare-Net-Objects/wiki/Custom-Comparers">custom comparer</a>.
+Also See:  https://stackoverflow.com/questions/9735394/reflection-on-com-interop-objects

 # Getting Started